 There are many ways to measurement of a physical quantity.
 While the selection of transducers, and how to select a transducer for a particular application, the following points should be kept in the mind.

-Unfortunately most transducers are not sensitive to just one quantity.
-If measurements are to be made under conditions where there is likelihood of two or more input quantities influencing the transducer, it is desirable to select a transducer which is sensitive to the desirable quantity and insensitive to the unwanted quantity.
+Unfortunately, most transducers are not sensitive to just one quantity.
+If measurements are to be made under conditions where there is a likelihood of two or more input quantities influencing the transducer, it is desirable to select a transducer that is sensitive to the desired quantity and insensitive to the unwanted quantity.
 If this is not possible, ways and means should be found to eliminate or compensate for the effects of the unwanted input quantity.

 Selection Criteria of Transducer

 1. Operating Principle: The transducers are many times selected based on the operating principle used by them.
 The operating principles used may be resistive, inductive, capacitive, optoelectronic, piezoelectric, etc.

 2. Sensitivity: The transducer must be sensitive enough to produce detectable output.

 3. Operating Range: The transducer should maintain the range requirements and have a good resolution over its entire range.
 The rating of the transducer should be sufficient so that it does not break down while working in its specified operating range.

 4. Accuracy: A high degree of accuracy is assured if the transducer does not require frequent calibration and has a small value for repeatability.
 It may be emphasized that in most industrial applications, repeatability is considerably more important than absolute accuracy.

 5. Cross sensitivity: Cross sensitivity is a further factor to be taken into account when measuring mechanical quantities.
 There are situations where the actual quantity measured is in one plane and the transducer is subjected to variations in another plane.

 More than one promising transducer design has had to be abandoned because the sensitivity to variations of the measured quantity in a plane perpendicular to the required plane has been such as to give completely erroneous results when the transducer has been used in practice.